zeek/spicy/doc/autogen/types/stream-view.rst

     stream values as the view, and it must be equal or ahead of the view's starting position.

+.. spicy:method:: stream::view::advance_to_next_data view<stream> advance_to_next_data False view<stream> ()

+    Advances the view's starting position to the next non-gap position.
+    This always advances the input by at least one byte.

 .. spicy:method:: stream::view::at view<stream> at False iterator<stream> (i: uint<64>)

     Returns an iterator representing the offset *i* inside the view.